kristenwight/maricopa-county-heat-hazards/README.md

 ![Maricopa County Heat Hazards Infographic](maricopa-county-heat-hazards.png)

-> *Add the infographic image (the PNG export from Adobe Express) to this repo and update the filename above.*

 ## The headline number

 **Heat-related deaths in Maricopa County rose from 61 in 2014 to 645 in 2023** — more than a tenfold increase in a single decade (Maricopa County Department of Public Health, 2024).
 The infographic exists because most people in the county do not know this.